jaime-ferreira/AveragePerMinuteCalculator/README.md

     <argument>8000</argument>
 </arguments>
 ```
-The 1st argument is the directory for the input file, the 2nd argument is the window size in minutes.
+The 1st argument is the path for the input file, the 2nd argument is the window size in minutes.

 ## How to run